circleci/circleci-docs/jekyll/_cci2/executor-types.md

       # and can access mongo on localhost
       - run: sleep 5 && nc -vz localhost 27017
 ```
-Docker Images may be specified in three ways, by the image name and version tag on Docker Hub or by using the URL to an image in a registry:
+Docker images may be specified in a few ways:

+1. by the image name and version tag on Docker Hub, or
+2. by using the URL to an image in a registry

+The following examples show how you can use public images from various sources:

-#### Public convenience images on Docker Hub
+#### CircleCI's public convenience images on Docker Hub
 {: #public-convenience-images-on-docker-hub }
 {:.no_toc}
   - `name:tag`
-    - `circleci/node:14.17-buster-browsers`
+    - `cimg/node:14.17-browsers`
   - `name@digest`
-    - `redis@sha256:34057dd7e135ca41...`
+    - `cimg/node@sha256:aa6d08a04d13dd8a...`

 #### Public images on Docker Hub
 {: #public-images-on-docker-hub }
 {:.no_toc}
   - `name:tag`
-    - `alpine:3.4`
+    - `alpine:3.13`
   - `name@digest`
-    - `redis@sha256:54057dd7e125ca41...`
+    - `alpine@sha256:e15947432b813e8f...`

-#### Public Docker registries
+#### Public images on Docker registries
 {: #public-docker-registries }
 {:.no_toc}
   - `image_full_url:tag`